9 Best Essential Oils for Fleas (Treatment for Dogs, Cats & Home)

 Cedar Essential Oil for Fleas

 Use this oil in a room diffuser as a cleanser for your whole home but when using it for your pets, be conservative with the quantity.
-It is advised to use only few drops.
+It is advised to use only a few drops.
 Be sure to pick the best cedar oil variety in order to experience the best results.

 Pennyroyal Essential Oil